 - Harvest all the warm season crops, especially if frost threatens.

-- Harvest and cure winter squash & pumpkins.
+- Harvest and cure winter squash and pumpkins.

 - Add any old vegetable vines from beans, squash etc to the compost pile.

 - After the September heat wave sow greens that are prone to bolting (all the mustard greens, bok choi, tatsoi etc).

 - Succession sow arugula, radishes and spinach mid-Sept onwards.